useflyyer/flyyer-docs/guides/python/django.md

 ```

 :::note
-If you're using Django < 1.8, do it like this:
+If you're using Django < 1.8, it should work like this:

 ```py title="myapp/settings.py" {4}
 # ...